Simula Research Laboratory / Center for Resilient Networks and Applications / NorNet

 Check-Certificate

-Check-Certificate verifies a certificate, by verifying its chain from a given Root CA certificate, and optionally a Certificate Revokation List (CRL) for certificate revokations.
+Check-Certificate verifies a certificate, by verifying its chain from a given Root CA certificate, and optionally a Certificate Revocation List (CRL) for certificate revocations.
 The checks are made using OpenSSL.
 If GnuTLS and/or Network Security Services (NSS) are installed as well, the verification is also made by these implementations in addition.
-This ensures that – in case of success – the certificate and its chain works with all three major X.509 implementations.
+This ensures that – in case of success – the certificate and its chain work with all three major X.509 implementations.
 Examples:

 Also see the manpage of Check-Certificate for further details and examples: